A massive change has hit Generation X over the past 12 days, according to SapientNitro’s Mark Caswell-Daniels and Chapman Lee.

 People have made new friends playing the game, helped the authorities solve crimes and some almost even lost their lives through it (both socially and physically) and it’s been discussed that it could be used to inspire social change (Poké stops at polling stations!) or be part of what’s ruining our economy.

-Pokémon is a popular brand that already grabs the attention of people of all ages, but there is more than that to its success.
+Pokémon is a popular brand, which already grabs the attention of people of all ages whether it's through the nostalgia of the Gen 1 players or the newer players of Gen X, but there is more than that to its success.

-There’s a slightly comic book theme to the game’s intro with a speech bubble interface mimicking classics JRPGs (Japanese Role Playing Games) such as Zelda, and then the option to personalize your avatar.
+There’s a slightly comic book theme to the game’s intro with a speech bubble interface mimicking classics JRPGs (Japanese Role Playing Games) such as Zelda, and then the option to personalise your avatar.

 This is a feature that the Nintendo Wii used to its success – creating a virtual persona of yourself, it is a surefire way to increase players’ emotional investment in a gaming platform.